19hours/sg-statutes/Acts/Companies Act.md

 *To be paid to the Court

-Service charge for electronic filing of forms and documents by Registry of Companies and Businesses for applicants*
+Service charge for electronic filing of forms and documents by Registry of Companies and Businesses for applicants\*

+\*The Registrar may, at his discretion, waive these charges.

 * The Registrar may, at his discretion, waive these charges